wilcoxen-courses/e261-fec20-join/README.md

 ## Input Data

 The main input file is **contrib_by_zip.zip**, which is available from the course Google Drive.
 It's a zipped version of the file produced in the previous FEC assignment.
-The additional files are provided in the Google Drive folder as well: **pocodes.csv**, a list of states that will be used for filtering the data; **fec_committees.csv**, FEC information about campaign committees; and **fec_candidates.csv**, FEC information about candidates.
+Three additional files are provided in the Google Drive folder as well: **pocodes.csv**, a list of states that will be used for filtering the data; **fec_committees.csv**, FEC information about campaign committees; and **fec_candidates.csv**, FEC information about candidates.
 Note that **fec_committees.csv** and **fec_candidates.csv** contain information about House and Senate races, not just the Presidential election, and there are records for some years other than 2020.
 All of that will be filtered out.

 ## Deliverables